 - 28. Following the adoption of an IRENA publications policy, efforts are being made to ensure consistency in the style, messages and content of all published materials.
 The IRENA Newsletter, which forms part of IRENA's communications efforts, provides an accessible account of Agency activities for a wide audience.
 In its specialised reports, IRENA is increasingly adhering to the common standards of the publications policy. - 29.
 In keeping with the growing catalogue of valuable publications, global awareness of IRENA's work needs to be raised, particularly among energy and environmental professionals.
 While a broad communications strategy was developed to support the implementation of the 2012 Programme of Work, actual communications output fell short of expectations because of gaps in staff capacity for much of the year.
 Communication activities increased in late 2012 with a view to intensive brand-building and awareness-raising within the coming year.
-Preparations have begun for a one-year concentrated communications project, "Voice of Renewables", expected to start in late 2012, to strengthen global awareness-raising activities in the Headquarters' host country, the United Arab Emirates. - 30.
+The Director-General gave several interviews to UAE-based and international media in 2012, including Gulf News, Les Echos, and Malta Business Weekly, the Chinese news agency Xinhua, CNN and Bloomberg TV, as well as the European Energy Review, Utilities Middle East and other journals and technical publications.
+In addition, he gave an interview to Climate Change TV at the Rio+20 Conference.
+Preparations have begun for a one-year concentrated communications project, "Voice of Renewables", expected to start in late 2012, to strengthen global awareness-raising activities in the Agency's host country, the United Arab Emirates. - 30.
 Measures have been taken to further strengthen internal management systems.
 A Senior Management Group (SMG) conducts regular meetings to ensure systematic interaction among the senior managers of the Agency.
 Chaired by the Director-General, it includes the Deputy Director-General, divisional Directors and a small group of key senior officials.
 SMG meetings help ensure that information is shared and that strategic decisions affecting programmatic, managerial and administrative areas are reached in an inclusive and transparent manner. - 31.
 As part of the vision of setting up a transparent, accountable, efficient and responsible functioning of the organisation, the administrative services have been streamlined and clear policies and procedures for all support functions are in place.
 The Director-General has promulgated a directive on delegation of authority, so as to strengthen the accountability and transparency of the processing of official tasks and financial commitments.
 Automation of the procedures in an Enterprise Resource Planning (ERP) application is in progress.
-This will change the operations of the organisation and simplify analytical reporting to support management decision making. - 32.
-It is estimated that 85.98% of the total approved budget for 2012 will be utilised in 2012, with utilisation rates of 90.25% for Core Budget and 80.48% for Voluntary Contributions, respectively US\$ 14.44 million and US\$ 9.98 million.
-This represents some 5% increase in the total utilisation compared to 2011, reflecting the acceleration in both the implementation of activities undertaken by IRENA in 2012 and the number of filled positions within the Agency.
-Overall, over 80 per cent of the assessed contributions were received to date.
+This will change the operations of the organisation and simplify analytical reporting to support management decision making.

+32. It is estimated that 90.34% of the total approved budget for 2012 will be utilised in 2012, with utilisation rates of 90.25% for Core Budget and 90.46% for Voluntary Contributions, respectively US\$ 14.44 million and US\$ 11.22 million.
+This represents some 9% increase in the total utilisation compared to 2011, reflecting the acceleration in both the implementation of activities undertaken by IRENA in 2012 and the number of filled positions within the Agency.
+Overall, over 90 per cent of the assessed contributions were received to date.
 In stark contrast with 2011 when most of the contributions were received during the third quarter of the year, 59% of assessed contributions were received in the first four months of 2012, enabling the Secretariat to launch many activities early in the year.